ElliotMoffatt/BulletHell/README.md

 # Play the game <a href="https://elliotmoffatt.github.io/BulletHell/" target="_blank">HERE</a>

-# Answer some questions about the experience <a href="https://docs.google.com/forms/d/e/1FAIpQLSe0I-o8spG3YJJQ-zj_UJk226CXSYsqtsqxoYVtbjAQa7hZuA/viewform?usp=sf_link" target="_blank">HERE</a>
+# ~~Answer some questions about the experience HERE~~
+# Thank you to those of you that provided feedback